An enriched category theory of language: from syntax to semantics: A metric space interpretation

-Tropical geometry contains rich structures actively researched over the last twenty years, and provides a way to transform non-linear algebraic geometry to piecewise linear geometry \cite{maclagan2012introduction, brugalle2015brief, Sturmfels, Sturmfels-erratum, yoshitomi2011generators, Sturmfels-Speyer1, Sturmfels-Speyer2, Viro}.
+We have a hunch that tropical geometry provides more than merely a different language to express the results described in $\widehat{\mathcal{L}}.$ Over the last twenty years, tropical geometry has been an area of active research.
+One thing it provides is a way to transform non-linear algebraic geometry to piecewise linear geometry \cite{maclagan2012introduction, brugalle2015brief, Sturmfels, Sturmfels-erratum, yoshitomi2011generators, Sturmfels-Speyer1, Sturmfels-Speyer2, Viro}.
 The passage is achieved by considering usual polynomials in several variables and replacing the additions and products by their tropical counterparts.
-The zero set of the original polynomial is mapped to the singular set of the tropical one which is a piecewise linear space.
+The zero set of the original polynomial is mapped to the singular set of the tropical one which is a piecewise linear space. \emph{Semi}-tropical module structures on presheaves on generalized metric spaces, along with a variation where $\min$ is replaced with $\max$, were studied in \cite{willerton2013tight}.

-A relevant example is a tropical module structure \cite{Sturmfels, Sturmfels-erratum, Sturmfels-Speyer1} generated by distance functions, like the ones we have here but coming from a symmetric metric and satisfying a tropical Pl\"ucker relation.
+A potentially relevant discovery is a tropical module structure \cite{Sturmfels, Sturmfels-erratum, Sturmfels-Speyer1} generated by distance functions, like the ones we have in this paper, but coming from a symmetric metric and satisfying a tropical Pl\"ucker relation.
 A one-dimensional tropical polytope arises, which realizes the metric defined by the distance functions as \emph{a tree metric}.
 The achievement here is that extra limit points are added in precise locations, indicating branching points, so that the distances between leaves are realized as distances along tree paths connecting them.
-This result is used in phylogenetics for the production of trees encoding common ancestors of species using distances defined by their DNA.
+This result is used in phylogenetics for the production of trees encoding common ancestors of species using distances defined by their DNA \cite{Sturmfels-Speyer1,Develin2004}.
+We conjecture that a similar result for the metric semantic category $\widehat{\mathcal{M}}$ will give rise to phylogenetric structures that work like metric knowledge graphs.

-More recently, it has been discovered \cite{zhang2018tropical, Maragos1, Maragos2, Maragos3} that feedforward neural networks with ReLU activation functions, compute tropical rational maps, opening a new way to study the mathematical structure underlying them.
-Such neural networks are used in learning the next-words statistics encoded by the enriched category theory language model described here.
+More speculatively, tropical structures might provide insights about how large language models actually learn semantic information.
+Recently, it has been discovered \cite{zhang2018tropical, Maragos1, Maragos2, Maragos3} that feedforward neural networks with ReLU activation functions compute tropical rational maps, opening a new way to study the mathematical structure underlying them.
+LLMs use neural architectures to learn probabability distributions on text continuations.
+That is, LLMs learn the syntax category $\mathcal{L}$.
+It would be very interesting to determine if there is any link between the tropical module structures in the metric semantic language category $\widehat{\mathcal{M}}$ and some tropical rational maps computed within the neural architectures of LLMs.